gammasoft/zipper/README.md

     "yourCoolBucket/keyToAnotherFile.xml",
     "yourSecondBucket/theBestFileInTheWorld.pdf",
   ],
-  "destinationKey": "myThirdBucket/everything.zip"
+  "destination": "myThirdBucket/everything.zip"
 }
 ```

 **Note that** all buckets must be in the same region of your credentials!

-**ITS ADVISABLE THAT YOU CREATE SPECIFIC ACCESS CREDENTIALS TO USE WITH ZIPPER.
-GIVE THEM RESTRICTED ACCESS!**
+**ITS ADVISABLE THAT YOU CREATE SPECIFIC ACCESS CREDENTIALS TO USE WITH ZIPPER, AND GIVE THEM RESTRICTED ACCESS!**

+### Debugging

+If you have any problems and need some debbuging then you should start zipper like this: `DEBUG=zipper,zipper:http node index.js`.
+This will print log messages that might be helpful.

 ### Roadmap

-1. Manipulate the resulting `.zip` file in disk, which is cheaper than ram.
-2. Implement notifications/hooks (smtp/http)
+1. Implement notifications/hooks (smtp/http)
-3. Implement size filters (e.g. *do not allow resulting files bigger than X, or individual files bigger than Y*)
+2. Implement size filters (e.g. *do not allow resulting files bigger than X, or individual files bigger than Y*)

 ### Contributions